MouseLand/suite2p/README.md

 'allow_overlap': False, # not 100% sure this is being used
 ~~~~

-## Dependencies
-suite2p relies on the following packages (which are automatically installed if missing):
-- pyqtgraph
-- PyQt5
-- numpy
-- scipy
-- h5py
-- scikit-image
-- matplotlib (not for plotting (only using hsv_to_rgb function), should not conflict with PyQt5)

-PyQt has known issues with Yosemite Mac OS, but works on more recent Mac versions.
-The software has been heavily tested on Windows 10 and Ubuntu 18.04, please let us know if you have problems with other operating systems in the issues.

 ### Logo
 Logo was designed by Shelby Stringer and [Chris Czaja](http://chrisczaja.com/).